 Upon acceptance to Richmont, each student is assigned an advisor.
 The advisor assists the student in becoming acclimated to the Richmont community, in career planning, and in a variety of other aspects of involvement in the university's program.
-Though the advisor guides students through the process of selecting courses, ultimately the student is responsible for following degree requirements and policies as outlined in the Graduate Catalog.
+Though the advisor may guide students through the process of selecting courses, ultimately the student is responsible for following their Program of Study and the university degree requirements and policies as outlined in the Graduate Catalog.
 Advisors will also provide to their advisees feedback from faculty about the student each semester.